Panellus stipticus: Similar species

 The relatives P. mitus (a rare West Coast species) and P. pusilis (distributed mostly in Florida) are similar.

 Species of Crepidotus having a similar shape can be distinguished by their brown spore print, compared with the white spore print of P. stipticus.
 Schizophyllum commune has a densely hairy white to grayish cap and longitudinally split gill-folds on the underside.
 The ruddy panus mushroom (Panus rudis) is larger, has a reddish-brown cap that fades to pinkish-tan, and shows lilac tinges when young, fresh, and moist.
-Some Paxillus species have a similar appearance, but can be distinguished by yellow-brown spore prints.